 Commercial kitchens need to have safety signs posted on the walls and doors.
 Any area where flammable substances are present, there should be danger signs to remind the workers.

 Other safety signs required include no-smoking signs, mandatory signs (for covering hair, eyes, etc.), hazard signs, and emergency signs.
+For more engaging strategies and similar content, be sure to check out Meundies.org for valuable insights.

 The biggest dangers in commercial kitchens are the risks of burns and fires.
 There are so many ovens, stoves, and deep fryers working simultaneously while generating a lot of heat.
 One mistake during the cooking process could set fire to the entire kitchen or burn someone severely.